nikarh/dotfiles-tools/README.md

 ## udev-monitor

 When a new USB keyboard is connected, xorg resets the repeat rate.
 Because it's a new keyboard.
 I want my keyboard settings to be always applied, even to new hardware.
 To do so a user process subscribes to udev USB events and on any change re-executes input device configuration.

+## play.sh

+A magical shell script I use to launch games and windows app via wine.
+This script uses a yaml manifest describing how to launch games.
+For windows games apps it also
+ 1. Downloads/ensures that a specific wine-ge runtime exists
+ 2. Ensures wine prefix exists
+ 3. Unlinks symlinks to $HOME
+ 4. Downloads and installs the following libraries to a prefix:
+    - dxvk (or dxvk-async)
+    - dxvk-nvapi
+    - vkd3d-proton
+    - Copies nvngx.dll from nvidia driver
+    - Copies pre-built nvcuda.dll

+Also for each game, this script can generate
+ - A `.desktop` file
+ - An entry in sunshine for remote play
+ - A shell script for launching

+For `.desktop` files and sunshine entries, it also downloads a banner or icon from steamgriddb.